phoenixvc/cognitive-mesh/docs/prds/09-nextgen-ai/cognitive-mesh-v3-nextgen-ai-architecture.md

 **Enterprise Architect**

-- As an architect, I want to configure model orchestration routes (HuggingGPT), so that our organization’s best AI models are applied to each subtask most efficiently.
+- As an architect, I want to configure model orchestration routes (HuggingGPT), so that our organization's best AI models are applied to each subtask most efficiently.
 - As an architect, I want to govern agent-to-agent communication (Agent2Agent), so we can audit, secure, and monitor complex multi-agent workflows.

 **Frontline Analyst**